numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

    - Moving a platform to a lower support tier must be discussed on the mailing list.
      The circumstances for each platform are unique so the community will evaluate each proposal to demote a platform on a case-by-case basis.
-   - Moving a platform to a higher support tier this includes releasing wheels on PyPI for that platform must be discussed on the mailing list.
+   - Moving a platform to a higher support tier, if that higher tier includes releasing wheels on PyPI for that platform, must be discussed on the mailing list.
-   - Adding an entry for a platform for an unsupported platform or one without wheels can be done on GitHub, assuming it's clear from the discussion that the relevant maintainers agree.
+   - Adding an entry to a support tier in this NEP for (a) an unsupported platform or (b) a tier which does not include uploading wheels to PyPI can be done on GitHub through a regular pull request (assuming it's clear from the discussion that the relevant maintainers agree it doesn't need to hit the mailing list).

 Releasing wheels to PyPI